-i i.
-If yes, describe which funds you will combine.
-Combined funds may include, but are not limited to: [x] Title XX (Social Services Block Grant, SSBG) [] Title IV B 21 st Century Community Learning Center Funds (Every Student Succeeds Act) [] State- or Territory-only child care funds [] TANF direct funds for child care not transferred into CCDF [] Title IV-B funds (Social Security Act) [] Title IV-E funds (Social Security Act) [] Other.
-Describe: į ii.
 If yes, what does the Lead Agency use combined funds to support, such as extending the day or year of services available (i.e., full-day, full-year programming for working families), smoothing transitions for children, enhancing and aligning quality of services, linking comprehensive services to children in child care, or developing the supply of child care for vulnerable populations?
 The goal is to allow for-profit child care centers to participate in the Child & Adult Care Food Program (CACFP).
 Since 1999, South Dakota has pooled Title XX funding to recognize the role proprietary providers play in serving low-income children.
 Section 17(a) of the National School Lunch Act, as amended, allows proprietary organizations to participate in the CACFP.
 Participating for-profit child care centers can be reimbursed for nutritious meals served to enrolled children of all ages.
-This participation on the part of the child care center enhances the nutritional value of meals served to all enrolled children and increases the availability and sustainability of quality child care to low-income families.
-8.2.2 Funds us sed to r meet CCDF matching and MOE requirements Lead Agencies may use public funds and donated funds to meet CCDF match and maintenance of effort (matching MOE) requirements.
+This participation on the part of the child care center enhances the nutritional value of meals served to all enrolled children and increases the availability and sustainability of guality child care to low-income families.

+8.2.2 Funds used to meet CCDF matching and MOE requirements

+Lead Agencies may use public funds and donated funds to meet CCDF match and maintenance of effort (matching MOE) requirements.

 Note: Lead Agencies that use State pre-Kindergarten funds to meet matching requirements must check State pre-Kindergarten funds and public and/or private funds.

 Use of private funds for match or maintenance-of-effort: Donated funds do not need to be under the administrative control of the Lead Agency to qualify as an expenditure for federal match.
-However, Lead Agencies must identify and designate in the State/Territory CCDF Plan the donated funds given to public or private entities to implement the CCDF child care program. [] Not applicable.
-The Lead Agency is a Territory (skip to 8.3.1). a.
-[Does th ne Lead Agency use public funds to meet match requirements? ĺ [] Yes.
-If yes, describe which funds are used: [[x] No. b.
-I Does th ne Lead Agency use donated funds to meet match requirements? [[] Yes.
+However, Lead Agencies must identify and designate in the State/Territory CCDF Plan the donated funds given to public or private entities to implement the CCDF child care program. □ Not applicable.
+The Lead Agency is a Territory (skip to 8.3.1).

+a.
+Does the Lead Agency use public funds to meet match requirements?

+□ Yes.
+If yes, describe which funds are used: NA.

+b.
+Does the Lead Agency use donated funds to meet match requirements?

+□ Yes.
 If yes, identify the entity(ies) designated to receive donated funds:

-- i. [] Donated directly to the state. - ii. [] Donated to a separate entity(ies) designated to receive donated funds.
-If checked, identify the name, address, contact, and type of entities designated to receive private donated funds:
+- i.
+Donated directly to the state. - ii.
+Donated to a separate entity(ies) designated to receive donated funds.
+If checked, identify the name, address, contact, and type of entities designated to receive private donated funds: NA